policium/grin_one/docs/index_en.md

 * Scissors
 * Paper rag or tissue etc.

-## 2. Check that the following items are included.
+## 2. Check that the following items are included

 Please check that the following items are included.
 If any of these items are missing, please send us a message via the email icon at the top of the shop website.
 Bag 1.